-Our Ash Vale office was instructed by private clients to conduct a Flood Risk Assessment (FRA) for the site in Siddington, an area with historical flooding, in order to secure planning application approval.
+Our Ash Vale team was instructed by private clients to conduct a Flood Risk Assessment (FRA) for the site in Siddington, an area with a history of flooding, in order to secure planning application approval.

 The project proposed the development of one additional residential property adjacent to the current property, to provide a new residence for the client’s family.